Delegat-AB/Foundation-control-tower-log-aggregator/README.md

 sam build && sam deploy
 ```
 If you need to change the parameter overrides, you can do so by running `sam deploy --guided` again, or you can simply change the overrides in `samconfig.toml` and just build and deploy using the shorter form given above.

+## Installation as Part of Delegat Foundation

+It's the usual configuration in `Delegat-Install` and './deploy'.